3BioCompBio/SpikeProSARS-CoV-2/README.md

 ## List of files in this directory

-1) Structures: All PDB structures used in the main paper (two PDB models for the full spike protein, ACE2-Spike protein complex PDB code 6M0J, 31 Antibody-Spike protein complexes), list of all RBD epitopes
+1) Structures: All PDB structures used in the main paper (two PDB models for the full spike protein, ACE2-Spike protein complex PDB code 6M0J, 31 Antibody-Spike protein complexes) and list of all RBD epitopes.
 2) LICENSE
 3) README
 4) SpikePro.cpp: Main .cpp file